Send your enquiry.

 UWOs can be sought by various UK authorities, including the National Crime Agency (NCA), the Serious Fraud Office (SFO), the Financial Conduct Authority (FCA), the Crown Prosecution Service (CPS) and HM Revenue and Customs (HMRC).

-Usually, UWOs arise because one of these authorities is conducting an investigation into the respondent’s financial conduct.
-If the known source of the respondent’s lawful income appears insufficient to obtain the asset, then suspicions will be raised.
+Usually, UWOs arise because one of these authorities is investigating the respondent’s financial conduct.
+Suspicions will be raised if the known source of the respondent’s lawful income appears insufficient to obtain the asset.
 The authorities can then make an application to the High Court, requesting that an Unexplained Wealth Order be issued.

 - The respondent is a politically exposed person (PEP), or someone connected to a PEP, from outside the European Economic Union, or